lm2612/Tutorials/README.md

   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>
 </a>

+Use python packages to compare different classification methods.
+We will build a logistic regression and classification tree and at the end we will compare their true negatives, true positives, false negatives and false positives.

 Advanced (Code your own algorithms):

 <a target="_blank" href="https://colab.research.google.com/github/lm2612/Tutorials/blob/main/2_supervised_learning_classification/2-Advanced_Classification_Titanic.ipynb">
   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>
 </a>

+Code up your own logistic regression and classification trees.
+For logistic regression, we will consider how to interpret the coefficients we have learned.
+For the classification trees, we will think about which variable to split on by considering which variable leads to the greatest reduction in entropy.

 ## Introduction to Deep Learning
 ### Part 3: Deep neural networks